 In the recent era, Future Intelligent Networks (FIN) (Arif Husen, Chaudary, & Ahmad, 2022) have been envisioned, which are expected to use ML techniques to automate computation, network functions, and operations intelligently.
 For example, the ML-based intelligent packet scheduling techniques shall learn the network state and usage behavior and control the scheduling decisions on the different types of network nodes.
 ML network techniques provide autonomous, cheaper, and faster decision-making in managing network functionalities.

 Recent literature has several studies on ML-based techniques for traffic classification and forecasting.
 The ML models used in the above studies classify the traffic streams.
 In addition, they forecast their behavior in the future time based on learning the insights from historical usage of the data.
-The ML models have been used to extract the Spatiotemporal features, some of which are also parts of TAOC characterization; however, has not yet been considered for packet scheduling decisions.
+The ML models have been used to extract the Spatiotemporal features, some of which are also parts of TAOC characterization; however, they have not yet been considered for packet scheduling decisions.
 For TAOC, specific ML models are required for traffic classification based on their origin.
 This classification differs from the traditional classification used for packet scheduling, which is flow-based or source/destination addresses, port numbers, or applications.
 For origin-based traffic classification, the classes represent the different groups based on the origin areas, such as serving areas or POPs.
 The time feature represents the traffic variations per origin class (OCF) and captures how traffic patterns change with time, day, week, month, year, or season.
 The Volume Feature (VF) captures the variations of the traffic volumes in terms of the number of packets.
 It also needs to cover the packet size variations, thus covering the maximum capacity the switching system has to handle.

 Traffic Intensity Features involve deriving the Erlang values for the given OC and VF.
 Above mentioned features are used for OC trend curves, and packet schedulers generate the queues according to the number of Ocs.
 Packets are processed from the input interfaces to output interfaces in precedence of the predicted values.
 It can be noticed in Table 2 that existing works for traffic classification and prediction do not cover all the features required for TAOC characterization.
 However, the studies consider several partial requirements, such as Spatio-temporal features addressed by Zhang et al.(C. Zhang, Zhang, Qiao, Yuan, & Zhang, 2019), He, Chow & Zhang (He, Chow, & Zhang, 2019), Bega et al.(Bega, Gramaglia, Fiore, Banchs, & Costa-Perez, 2019), Wang et al. (J. Wang et al., 2017) and Daniel (Wass, 2021).
 However, these studies do not cover the whole scope of traffic forecasting.
 For example, they cannot generate the classes of traffic based on OC and their approximations using Time, Volume, and Traffic Intensity.

 Similar is the case with traffic classification, addressed in several existing studies such as (Nguyen, Armitage, Branch, & Zander, 2012), (Singh & Agrawal, 2011), (C. Zhang et al., 2019), and (Reddy & Hota, 2013).
-However, the scope of these studies is very limited to identifying one class vs. other or specification application traffic.
+However, the scope of these studies is very limited to identifying one class vs. other specific application traffic.
 Therefore, we reiterate that further studies are required to investigate traffic classification and forecasting based on the TAOC features, which differ from the application or type of traffic classification and prediction.

 III - High-Level Framework for TAOC-Based Packet Scheduling